huozhi/bunchee/README.md

 #### `target`

 If you specify `target` option in `tsconfig.json`, then you don't have to pass it again through CLI.

+#### Package lint

+`bunchee` has support for checking the package bundles are matched with package exports configuration.

 ### License